ncredinburgh/JavaForSmallTeams/tests/2000_understand_your_options_for_code_reuse.md

 For small simple objects the mother pattern can be used, but this can quickly become a maintenance issue if the objects become more complex over time.

-A better patten is the Builder pattern, this can have the added advantage of allowing tests to clearly highlight important and unimportant input.
+A better pattern is the Builder pattern, this can have the added advantage of allowing tests to clearly highlight important and unimportant input.